 - TV with NFL access (125+ channels, $5 extra for premium sports)

-While expensive ($132.97 per month) Spectrum bundle plans are often cheaper than buying all three services separately, especially if you live out in the country.
+While expensive ($129.97 per month before $14+ in TV fees) Spectrum bundle plans are often cheaper than buying all three services separately, especially if you live in a rural area where the only other option is satellite service.

 TV channels on Spectrum Silver include HBO Max™, SHOWTIME®, and the NFL Network.
 For an extra $5 they also include a full regional and national sports lineup including NFL Redzone, ESPN College Extra and more.